zsspan/Toronto-Asian-Art-Museum-Android-App/README.md

 modified/scaled to suit many purposes.

-## Deployment
+## Deployment/About

 This repository is a fork from [https://github.com/orion222/b07project](https://github.com/orion222/b07project) and only contains the master branch.
-To deploy through Git, run the following command on any
+The original project had over 200+ commits, 40 merge pull requests, and over 10,000 code insertions.
+For deployment through Git, run the following command on any terminal:
-terminal:

 ```
 git clone https://github.com/zsspan/Toronto-Asian-Art-Museum-Android-App
 ```
+Then run the following gradle scripts in Android Studio, configure the build in Android Studio (should be automatically prompted) and run the file 'MainActivity.java'

+## Usage

+An in-depth demonstration video can be found on [https://www.youtube.com/watch?v=vxhOdGunL0w](https://www.youtube.com/watch?v=vxhOdGunL0w)